 As humans, growth is a process that starts right from the moment we were conceived in the womb and as we keep growing, we get to a point where we start to age.
 Aging is a phenomenon that none of us can escape, even though the speed at which it occurs is not the same for everyone.
 Several factors, such as genetics, day to day practices, and very importantly, the type of food that we consume, play a paramount role in our aging process.
 As people grow older, they run into a lot of issues that start ganging up on them once they hit a certain age.

 There are a few people and places on earth where aging comes with less trouble than most other parts of the world.
 According to the CIA factbook, Japan is one of the few places with the highest life expectancy rate.
-The Okinawans are one of the five tribes currently on earth that are referred to as Blue zones.
+The Okinawans live in one of the five places on earth that are referred to as Blue zones.
 Blue zone is just a word used to refer to some places with a high density of people living above one hundred years of age (4).

 There are so many things that distinguish these sets of people apart from their longevity.
-Their active stress-free lifestyle, moderate alcohol consumption, clean diet and a useful habit to keep an eye on their health, all that bunched together wards off diseases and keeps Okinawans full of verve and vigor.
+Their active low-stress lifestyle, moderate alcohol consumption, mostly plant-based diet and a useful habit to keep an eye on their health, all that bunched together wards off diseases and keeps Okinawans full of verve and vigor.

 Ever since 1975, scientists have taken a keen interest in the Okinawa people.
 They have been researching their lifestyle, especially for the centenarians among them, in a bid to unravel the mystery behind their longevity.
 The Okinawa Japan diet, in particular, has been proven to be one of the secrets.
 (5)